doublerobotics/d3-sdk/README.md

 ## Custom Applications

 You can write and deploy your own custom code on your D3.
-The D3 head runs Ubuntu 18.04 on an Nvidia TX2-4GB module, so you can write code in any language that runs on that platform.
+The D3 head runs Ubuntu 18.04 with the aarch64 architecture, so you can write code in any language that runs on that platform.

 The core D3 software runs as a system service called `d3`.
 Your code will interact with this service by sending commands and receiving events.
 All commands and events are sent over a standard Unix domain socket.
 See more about [communicating with the D3 service](docs/Communicating.md).